sdckey/EnScript-Samples/README.md

 EnScripts can include other EnScript library files, resource files and .NET assemblies.
 They can be packaged into files with an 'EnPack' file-extension.

-Each script has been tested/developed under EnCase V7 unless specified otherwise.
+Each script in this repository has been tested/developed using EnCase V7 unless specified otherwise.